soyart/depgraph/README.md

     // New graph with string nodes
     g := depgraph.New[string]()

-    // Nodes b and a is initialized as it's inserted
+    _ = g.AddDependency("b", "a") // Nodes b and a are both initialized as it's inserted (b depends on a) _ = g.AddDependency("c", "b") // Node c gets initialized to depend on node b }
-    _ = g.AddDependency("b", "a")
-  }
   ```